Bakersfield, California: Entertainment

 Bakersfield has five movie multi-screen theaters: Edwards Bakersfield Stadium 14, Reading Cinemas Valley Plaza 16, Maya Cinemas Bakersfield 16, AMC Bakersfield 6, and a Studio Movie Grill.
 The historic downtown Fox Theater has been renovated and is now a venue for concerts, musicians, comedians, and movies.
 The Bakersfield Community Theatre is the oldest "live" community theater in California.
-There are others, including "The Empty Space" (which offers some free performances).
+The Empty Space is another theater which offers some free performances.

 Music

 Due to the Dust Bowl, Buck Owens and his family migrated west where they would travel from Phoenix to the San Joaquin Valley to pick crops, including cotton.
-At 16, Owens moved to Bakersfield in 1951 where he and other musicians began to create what is now known as the Bakersfield sound.
+At 16, Owens moved to Bakersfield in 1951, where he and other musicians began to create what is now known as the Bakersfield sound.
 In 1996, Buck Owens opened the Crystal Palace, a music hall, nightclub, bar, restaurant, and museum, in Bakersfield.

 Musician Merle Haggard was born and raised in Oildale.
 In 1962, Haggard completed his first single, "Skid Row", on Bakersfield's Tally label.
 In 1965, he went on to sign with Capitol Records.
-Most of Haggard's early songs reflect his time spent in prison, farming, and working blue collar jobs in Southern California, including Bakersfield.
+Most of Haggard's early songs reflect his time spent in prison, farming, and working blue-collar jobs in Southern California, including Bakersfield.

 Bakersfield is often considered to be the birthplace of a unique strand of country music that has inspired many country artists, such as Dwight Yoakam and The Strangers.
 Yoakam, alongside Owens, paid tribute to Owens by covering his 1973 recording of "Streets of Bakersfield".
 The cover reached number one on the Billboard Hot Country Singles chart in 1988.

+Sacred music composer, pianist and singer Gloria Roe was born in Bakersfield in 1935.